-The following presentation includes financial highlights related to investment performance and operations of a Share outstanding for the year ended September 30, 2019 and the fiscal period ended September 30, 2018.
-The total return at net asset value is based on the change in net asset value of a Share during the period and the total return at market value is based on the change in market value of a Share on NYSE Arca during the period.
+The following presentation includes financial highlights related to investment performance and operations of a Share outstanding for the years ended September 30, 2021, 2020 and 2019.
+The total return at net asset value is based on the change in net asset value of a Share during the period and the total return at market value is based on the change in market value of a Share on the NYSE Arca during the period.
 An individual investor's return and ratios may vary based on the timing of capital transactions.